Ericsson/ecchronos/docs/autogenerated/EccYamlFile.md

 * time: 7
 * unit: days
 #
 # Initial delay for new tables.
-New tables are always assumed to have been repaired in the past, however a delay
+New tables are always assumed to have been repaired in the past by the interval.
-#  can be set for the first repair.
+# However, a delay can be set for the first repair.
 This will not affect subsequent repairs and defaults to one day.
 #
 **initial_delay:**
 * time: 1